Enricograndi/MeM_project_work/README.md

 ## API settings

 In order to download the data, you have to create your own account on Binance.
 Next you will have to generate your personal key.
-Finally, you have to set the keys generated on the function.py in the dedicated variables.
+Finally, you have to set the keys generated on the function.py in the dedicated variable.

 ## Support
 You need help?
 Get in touch with the authors on [Linkedin](https://www.linkedin.com/)!